MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 Inputs:

--   failures - an array or list of the failure times (this does not need to be sorted).
+-   failures - an array or list of the failure times.
--   left_censored - an array or list of the left failure times (this does not need to be sorted).
+-   left_censored - an array or list of the left failure times.
--   right_censored - an array or list of the right failure times (this does not need to be sorted).
+-   right_censored - an array or list of the right failure times.
 -   sort_by - goodness of fit test to sort results by.
 Must be either 'BIC' or 'AIC'.
 Default is BIC.
 -   show_plot - True/False.
 Defaults to True
 -   print_results - True/False.
 Defaults to True.
 Will show the results of the fitted parameters and the goodness of fit tests in a dataframe.